 Halls of Residence

 If you are single, we highly recommend living in our Halls of Residence as they provide you with a safe and secure base from which to explore Liverpool and where you can enjoy the company of other Liverpool Hope Students.
+You are guaranteed complete privacy in your own study room with a lockable door, free unlimited WiFi, the use of a well equipped kitchen and great communal facilities on every campus.

 There are rooms at three campus locations: